IrvingJuarez/EgoBlog/README.md

-# EgoBlog
+# What is LiberMeus
-Complete blog created with php and MySQL
+Blog created with php and connected to a MySQL data base.
+The name means "My book" in latin